jain40470/GoQuant_Simulator/README.md

 # 🚀 GoQuant Simulator

 **GoQuant Simulator** is a real-time modular simulator built to estimate trading costs like slippage, market impact, and maker-taker fee proportions using live orderbook data from the GoQuant WebSocket feed.
-It provides a fast, interactive way to simulate different trade parameters and observe their impact on net cost and execution efficiency.
+It provides a fast, interactive way to simulate different trade parameters and observe their impact on net cost and execution efficiency.The backend streams **continuous real-time simulation updates every second** based on the latest live orderbook snapshots combined with user inputs, enabling highly responsive and realistic trade cost estimations.

 ## 🧠 Features